West of Duddon Sands

 The West of Duddon Sands Offshore Windfarm is located in the East Irish Sea approximately 14 km from the nearest coast on Walney Island, Cumbria.
 It is situated in the vicinity of nearby operational windfarms: Barrow, Walney and Ormonde.

-The construction work offshore includes installation of foundations and wind turbines, export and array cables, and offshore substation.
-Onshore construction work includes the onshore substation, as well as grid connection in Heysham, Lancashire, and building brand new bespoke O&M facilities for West of Duddon Sands in Barrow-in-Furness.
+The construction work offshore included installation of foundations and wind turbines, export and array cables, and offshore substation.
+Onshore construction work included the onshore substation, as well as grid connection in Heysham, Lancashire, and building brand new bespoke O&M facilities for West of Duddon Sands in Barrow-in-Furness.

-All 108 wind turbines used in the project will be of the same type; Siemens Wind Power SWP 3.6 megawatts with a 120 metre rotor diameter.
+All 108 wind turbines used in the project are Siemens Wind Power SWP 3.6 megawatts with a 120 metre rotor diameter.